 LESSON 2: Variety of Food Means a Variety of Nutrients?

 My Food Pyramid discusses each food group and discusses good, better and best choices for each one.
-Seeing their beloved cheeseburger listed as a not great choice pyramid on the Meat and Beans page let us discuss restaurant food choices and the importance of variety in their choices.
+Seeing their beloved cheeseburger listed as a not great choice pyramid on the Meat and Beans page let us discuss restaurant food choices.
 This book also includes an introduction to Reading Food Labels and how your food gets to your table from the field.

 LESSON 3: Learning New Vocabulary

 During the 3rd lesson of our Nutrition Unit study we color coded out plates from MyPlate.gov and drew our favorite meal.
 We also used Good Enough to Eat by Lizzy Rockwell to focus on some new vocabulary.
 We printed the Nutrition Vocabulary and Pocket from our Lapbook set.
 And searched for the words as we read the picture book, taking time to discuss each new word we found.
 This book covers what happens in your body when you eat, why you need to eat and what your body gets from food, including specific nutrients.
 The back of the book includes some fun recipes to try as well.

 LESSON 4: Good Choices All Day Long

-Monsters helped us look more a the choices we make every day as we read The Monster Health Book.
+We had some Monsters help us look at the choices we make everyday as we read The Monster Health Book.
 In addition to reviewing that different nutrients come from different foods.
 We learned that at each meal has a purpose and the food we eat matters.
 The monster also taught us about wellness beyond our food choices, including exercise, self esteem and healthy habits.